Cult (Bayside album): Release

 On August 16, 2013, the group announced they had signed to independent label Hopeless Records.
 Raneri said they were keen to with a label that "could be our last label.
 We wanted to be somewhere that was actually emotionally invested in their bands no matter what the bands potential or situation was."
 In September and October, the group went on a co-headlining US tour with Motion City Soundtrack.
 They were supported by What's Eating Gilbert and State Champs.
 Towards the end of the tour, Raneri was forced to leave due to the birth of his child.
 His position was filled in by various crew members.
 On November 12, the group posted several black and photo illustrations on their social media profiles.
 Later that day, Cult was announced for release in February 2014, revealing its track listing and artwork.
 In addition, a lyric video was released for "Pigsty".
-In December, the group performed a few shows with Modern Baseball.
+In December, the group performed a few shows with Modern Baseball (band).

 On January 27, 2014, a lyric video was released for "Time Has Come".
 The track was released to radio on February 10.
 Cult was made available for streaming on February 14, before being released on February 18 through Hopeless Records.
 On the same day, a music video was released for "Time Has Come".
 In March and April, the group went on a headlining US tour, dubbed The Great American Cult Tour.
 They were supported by Four Year Strong, Mixtapes and Daylight.
 In April, the band supported Alkaline Trio on their headlining UK tour.
 In October, the group went on a headlining US tour with support from I Am the Avalanche and Seaway.
 In March and April 2015, the group embarked on an anniversary tour to celebrate 15 years of being a band.
 They were supported by Senses Fail, Man Overboard and Seaway.
 In August and September, the group went on tour with The Early November and Better Off.